 Avoid Summer Travel

-If you can visit your preferred destination at any other time than summer, you'll probably discover lower prices since fewer people will be going.
+If you can visit your preferred destination at a time other than summer, you'll probably discover lower prices since fewer people will be going.

 Who says a vacation has to take place in the summer, after all?
 The essential element of most vacations is to relax and have fun, so don't risk running out of money before you get home.
 You'll enjoy your trip more if you save for it and spend less on it.